 An Independent Adviser appointed pursuant to this Condition 4.2(e) shall act in good faith and (in the absence of bad faith or fraud) neither the Issuer nor any Independent Adviser shall have any liability whatsoever to the Trustee, the Agents or the holders of any Notes or Coupons for any determination made by it pursuant to this Condition 4.2(e).

-Designated Maturity means, in relation to Screen Rate Determination, the period of time designated in the Reference Rate.
+Designated Maturity means, the period of time designated in the Reference Rate.

 (f) Notification of Rate of Interest and Interest Amounts